 We have robust security and privacy programs in place that meet the highest standards in the industry.
 They enable us to comply with a variety of data protection laws and regulations applicable to Salesforce.
 Our services have earned numerous security-related certifications based on the administrative, technical, and physical safeguards we use to protect our customers’ personal data.
 For some of our services, these certifications include the International Organization for Standardization (ISO) 27001 and 27018 standard, the American Institute of CPAs’ (AICPA) System and Organization Controls (SOC) reports, the Payment Card Industry Data Security Standards (PCI), the TÜV Rheinland Certified Cloud Service, and the UK Cyber Essentials Scheme.
 Our services also have earned the TRUSTe Certified seal, signifying that the privacy certification organization TRUSTe reviewed our privacy practices and found them to be in compliance with their certification standards.

 Moreover, Salesforce offers customers a robust data processing addendum containing strong privacy commitments that few software companies can match.
-This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules, our Privacy Shield certification, or standard contractual clauses.
+This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules or standard contractual clauses.

 Finally, Salesforce publishes Trust and Compliance documentation for each of our major services.
 This documentation describes the architecture of each service, the security- and privacy-related audits and certifications the service has received, and the applicable administrative, technical, and physical controls.
 The documentation also describes the infrastructure environment and entities material to our provision of services.

-Let’s review the three mechanisms that Salesforce uses to facilitate cross-border data transfers.
+Let’s review the mechanisms that Salesforce uses to facilitate cross-border data transfers.

 |Cross-Border Data Transfer Mechanisms